Screening for type 1 diabetes is becoming a reality – here’s what you need to know

 An islet autoantibody screening program is already underway in Australia and New Zealand for people with a relative who has T1D.
 However, up to 90% of people diagnosed with T1D do not have a first-degree relative with the condition.
-More general screening programs, including children without a family history of T1D, are being trialled in both the US and Germany.
+More general screening programs, that include children without a family history of T1D, are being trialled in both the US and Germany.

 Australia has three existing national screening programs – for bowel cancer, breast cancer and cervical cancer.
 Bowel cancer screening alone is estimated to prevent 59,000 deaths by 2040, if current participation rates continue.

 A similar program for T1D could have a huge impact on how the condition is diagnosed, managed, and even prevented.
 Here are 5 things you need to know about screening for T1D:

 1. It could prevent complications

 Up to 30% of Australian children experience diabetic ketoacidosis (DKA) – a serious build up of acids in the blood – as their first symptom of T1D.
 Children who are diagnosed with T1D at an early stage have a much lower risk of experiencing DKA.

 2. It may improve the lives of people and families affected by T1D

 DKA causes significant stress for families, and research shows that people who experience severe DKA have higher average blood glucose levels in the long term.
 Preventing DKA may lead to better management for people living with T1D, as well as reducing stress for them and their families.

 3. It’s still in the research domain…